gchrupala/supervision/assessment-criteria.md

     applied in the candidate’s own research?
 Is the research merely descriptive or is there in-depth analysis as well?

-Conclusion and Discussion
+##Conclusion and Discussion

-:   Are there clear and well-founded conclusions?
+   Are there clear and well-founded conclusions?
 Do the results and the
     conclusions link up well with the research question?
 Is there feedback to the theory?
 Are any cross-connections made?
 Do the conclusions provide a clear answer to the various (component)